tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 Most of the time I just stare out the window thinking about what I've done.
 Did any of them realize what we did?
 We were all cold blooded killers now... they weren't the least bit aware...

 Or were they?
-Their laughs haunting me, remembering as they tormented '*NPC*s', hysterical as they danced on the bodies, and worse...
+Their laughs haunting me, remembering as they tormented '*NPC*s', hysterical as they danced on the bodies and worse...
 I can barely bring myself to remember.
 They must have known... they must have...

 I've tried to sleep but I can't, every night all I can see is the face of the man in the African village crying out the name of his son....